JoshuaBrew/NBA-Statstics/README.md

    - 'AVG USG% vs SRS'
    - 'AVG USG% vs AVG of PPG+REB+AST'

-   - **Model Evaluation**: Discuss how models were validated and their performance metrics.
+   - **Model Evaluation**: Only the 'PPG+REB+AST vs USG%' had similarity with an R-score value of 0.68.
+The rest of the models showed little correlation.

 #### 4. Results
    - **Summary of Findings**: Provide a brief overview of key findings without going into too much detail.